sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xrdb</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : X server resource database utility
+Short desc    : X server resource database utility
 URL          : https://www.x.org
-Лицензия     : MIT
+License      : MIT
-Описание     : xrdb is used to get or set the contents of the RESOURCE_MANAGER property on
+Descript     : xrdb is used to get or set the contents of the RESOURCE_MANAGER property on
              : the root window of screen 0, or the SCREEN_RESOURCES property on the
              : root window of any or all screens, or everything combined.
 ```